Recent courses offerings…

 Local Anesthesia/Nitrous for the Dental Hygienist

 The Phoenix College Center for Continuing Dental Education offers a fall and spring semester course for those interested in applying for an Anesthesia Certificate in Arizona.
 The Local Anesthesia Lecture/Lab course will require 80 hours of online, self study completion and then meet from 8 - 5 daily for 3 days prior to the WREB Anesthesia Exam in December and May.
 A syllabus and reading assignments will be sent to you after your registration application is received.
 To ensure that you will have adequate course preparation time please enroll early.
 The textbook, Handbook of Local Anesthesia by Stanley Malamed, (6th Edition) as well as the Handbook of Nitrous Oxide and Oxygen Sedation by Morris Clark (3rd Edition) can be purchased online at www.elsevier.com, or through the Phoenix College Bookstore (602) 285-7489.

 The WREB testing agency requires that the written exam be taken a minimum of 15 days prior to the first day of the exam and no more than 60 days prior.
 For more information on the WREB exam visit www.wreb.org.

 - Phoenix College Student Information Form

-- Proposition 300 documentation.
-Not necessary for out-of-state.
+- Student Declaration Form.
+Not necessary for non-resident.